opengeospatial/EDR-API-Sprint/Final_Report_of_EDR_API_Sprint.md

 Other Issues
 Observers, from outside the Sprint, have raised some substantive questions, including about interpretation and implementation of vertical coordinates in the EDR API.
 These will be raised and addressed in the EDR API Standard WG.

-# Recommendations
+# Recommendations and Next Steps

-??

-Open Topics for further discussion
+Recommended Topics for further discussion
-* Do we need one another Sprint?

   * What Metadata frameworks should be used, recommended or mandated?
-* Security considerations?
+  * Security considerations.
+This needs to be coordinated with Andreas
-* Other geometry types need protoyping and implementing.
+  * Test other sampling geometry types
-* How should the pub/sub approach be accommodated?
+  * incorporate a pub/sub mechanism with the EDR API specification
-* How to integrate with other APIs (features/coordinates, maps)
+  * hnvestigate How to integrate with other APIs (features/coordinates, maps)
-* How to align with decision impact groups like SmartCity, others
+  * Investingate how to align with decision impact groups like SmartCity, others

+  Next Steps for EDR API Specification
+    * Generate Enginnering Report on Sprint
+    * Finalize updates to current specification.
+Update documentation
+    * Start adoption process

 ## Annexes?